logo Capitol 6000

 Early editions are RCA-pressed with a Parrs sleeve) (early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Early copies use Scranton metal parts, original stereo is scarcer than mono.
 Capitol appears to have run out of stereo slicks at some point - later stereo copies have «CAPITOL FULL DIMENSIONAL STEREO» in block text above the slick with some copies additionally having «STEREO» stamped in gold ink above Paul’s head) ** EMI Music Canada lists original release date as 1965 June 14 ** (AGREE)

 Early editions are Compo-pressed* with a non-Parrs sleeve.
 Early editions in loose gatefold wrap, with or without Capitol/Pathe inner sleeve.
 Early copies use Scranton metal parts, original stereo is scarcer than mono.
-RCA-pressed mono and stereo copies also exist.
-EMI Music Canada lists original release date as 1965 August 23 ** (AGREE)
+EMI Music Canada lists original release date as 1965 August 23 ** (DISAGREE)

 Early editions are Compo-pressed* with a Parrs sleeve.
 Early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Discs are mastered in Canada, original stereo is scarcer than mono.
 MONO RCA-pressed copies also exist.
 Some stereo sleeves have the stereo banner printed above the slick).
 EMI Music Canada lists original release date as 1965 December 9 ** (AGREE)